Rio doesn't ask if you're ready. It just hits you — sun, bass, skin, salt — and you either surrender or you miss the whole point.

 Botafogo & Santa Teresa

-Botafogo is the slightly grittier, increasingly queer-friendly bairro between Flamengo and Humaitá — home to Bar Bukowski and a more local, less tourist-facing bar scene.
+Botafogo is the slightly grittier, increasingly welcoming bairro between Flamengo and Humaitá — home to Bar Bukowski and a more local, less tourist-facing bar scene.
 Santa Teresa, the hilltop bohemian neighborhood above Lapa, has an artist-colony energy that's been tolerant of difference for decades.
 Ateliê Insurgente and the area around Largo do Guimarães are worth an afternoon of wandering.
 The walk between Santa Teresa and Lapa via the Escadaria Selarón is iconic but steep — take it by daylight.

 The experiences worth rearranging your itinerary for